Keeping the Faith (song)

 "Keeping the Faith" is a song by American singer-songwriter Billy Joel from his 1983 album An Innocent Man.
 The song serves both as its closing track and the final single released from the album.
 The cover for the single shows an image of Joel and the judge (character actor Richard Shull) in the "jukebox" courtroom from the video.

 It reached No. 18 on the main US Billboard Hot 100 chart and No. 3 on the US Billboard Adult Contemporary chart.
-The song was the only single from the album that failed to chart on the UK Singles Chart, despite the success of An Innocent Man in the United Kingdom.
+The song was not released as a single in the UK.

 Background

 It is an autobiographical song about Joel's teenage years, with him reminiscing about the 1950s and 1960s lifestyle.
 Joel told SiriusXM in 2016 that this song was kind of his way of explaining.
 Joel said that he did the song because he "owe[s] a great debt to that time in his life" and "to the wild guys he used to hang out with and the old rock and roll" that really inspired him.